 The export dialog shows a summary with instrument count, exportable count, sample count, estimated disk size, and validation feedback (filename length limits, uniqueness checks, velocity layer structure).

-What works: Tested and working in MPC Beats.
+What works: Tested and working in MPC Beats (but not on an actual MPC 4000).
 The export creates everything you need — the .akp program file and all referenced WAV samples in the right directory structure.

 Looking for feedback: This is a new export target and I’d love to hear how it works with your setup, especially on hardware MPC4000 units.
 Let me know if you run into any issues.